-How are property tax payments impacted by the current shelter-in-place rules?
+How are property tax payments impacted by the current Executive Orders and Emergency Declaration rules?

-Most important to know is that our offices are closed; please do not attempt to make payments in-person.
-You can drop a payment into the Town’s dedicated mail slot at the Ossining Post Office, mail your tax payment to our offices, use your bank’s bill pay service (include parcel # on the check) or, as many do, simply make an electronic payment using the Town of Ossining Tax Bill Online Payment.
+Most important to know is that our offices are closed to the public; please do not attempt to make payments in-person.
+You can drop a payment into the Town’s dedicated mail slot at the Ossining Post Office, mail your tax payment to our offices, use your bank’s bill pay service (include parcel # on the check and leave sufficient time to arrive in our office - as BANK DO NOT USE POSTMARKS, and we must have a portmark before the due date to avoid a penalty) or, as many do, simply make an electronic payment using the Town of Ossining Tax Bill Online Payment.

 Is St. Augustine’s Cemetery closed?

 St. Augustine’s Cemetery is not Town-owned property, so the Town has no jurisdiction over closing St. Augustine’s Cemetery, especially in light of the Governor’s orders that municipal government closures could not supersede State closures.
 However, Governor Cuomo’s PAUSE New York rules still apply – gatherings of people of any size are restricted at this time, even on private property.

 I need certain personal documents that only the Town can provide.
 These are critical documents that can’t wait; how do I get what I need?